The Complete Uk lawn glossary

 Robbie's Take

 Learn to spot early wilt.
 The colour change and footprinting are your cues.
-If you're going to water, do it at this stage rather than waiting for brown.
 Deep watering in the morning gives the best chance of recovery.

 Z